Rob Refsnyder Player Props: Red Sox vs. Angels

 Rob Refsnyder At The Plate

-- Refsnyder has a home run and four walks while batting .148.
+- Refsnyder is batting .200 with a double, a home run and six walks.

-- Refsnyder has a hit in four of nine games played this season (44.4%), but zero multi-hit games.
+- In five of 10 games this season, Refsnyder has had at least one hit, including one game with multiple hits.

-- He has gone deep in one of nine games, and in 3.1% of his plate appearances.
+- In four games this season (40.0%), Refsnyder has picked up an RBI, including two games with multiple runs batted in.

-- He has scored in four of nine games so far this year.
+- He has scored in five games this year (50.0%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.